kotools/types/documentation/roadmap.md

 - Moving experimental declarations to the `kotools.types.experimental` package.
 - New `ExperimentalKotoolsTypesApi` annotation.
-- Deprecating all annotations in the `kotools.types.experimental` package for using the `ExperimentalKotoolsTypesApi` annotation instead.
+- Deprecation of all annotations in the `kotools.types.experimental` package for using the `ExperimentalKotoolsTypesApi` annotation instead.
 - New factory functions named `of` or `from` for all types (issue [#316]).
 - Deletion of factory functions suffixed by `OrNull` and `OrThrow` for all types.